Frequently Asked Questions

 And, the last question: Can you help me to prepare for ABRSM exams?

 No, not directly.
 We can only help you to build stellar skills - by following our existing Courses and tutorials (which are based on the Russian system).
-We do not offer individual coaching focused on ABRSM.
+We do not offer individual guidance focused on ABRSM.

 Conclusion.
 PCA is about learning how to play brilliantly and expressively.
 Once you can do that, you can open ANY door with ease (including ABRSM) - regardless of 'requirements'.
 True musicianship is compatible with any curriculum.
 However, a specific curriculum might not be compatible with true musicianship 😋.